16,740 total views, 4 views today

 - PowerShell script to remove the web part by ID

 - SQL query to list down web part information

 - SQL query to get event receiver information

 - PowerShell script to remove event receiver

 Even I had also faced the similar kind of issue and figured this out by doing the proper analysis in the source system.
-One of the key parameter for succeeding the migration project is proper planning and analyzing the source environment.
+One of the key parameters for succeeding in the migration project is proper planning and analyzing the source environment.
 Try to get an inventory from your source system about all custom solution and where (in which sites) these custom features are activated, I am sure from the inventory report you will find there are many features those are not really being used in the source system.
-So you can clean those unwanted feature from target environment – after running the Test-SPContentDatabase command.
+So you can clean those unwanted features from the target environment – after running the Test-SPContentDatabase command.

 Sample PowerShell script for running Test-SPContentDatabase:

 PowerShell script to remove setup files by ID: